somedatapacket/docs.humio.com/content/getting_started/views.md

 ### Example use-cases {#examples}

+View are powerful and you can model all kinds of things like:

+- Restrict access to a subset of data based on the user
+- Fine-grained retention strategies
+- Redacting sensitive information
+- Consolidating different log formats

-Here are some examples to give you an idea of what kinds of things you can use views for.
+Here are some examples of how you can use views.
+Hopefully you an idea of what kinds of things you can use views for.

 #### A repo per service {#per-service}